 Ameera has delivered talks and presentations at WorkTech, the Photo Ethics Centre, and 7amleh, contributing to global conversations on technology, ethics, and social justice.
 She was featured as a guest on Al Jazeera’s The Stream, discussing the ethics of generative AI in relation to colonial violence and erasure.
 Her writing has appeared in Al Jazeera and +972 Magazine, where she explores AI ethics, artistic agency, and digital justice.

-Ameera is also the creator of Tatreez Garden, an AI-powered platform blending Palestinian embroidery, cultural heritage, and advocacy.
+Ameera is the creator of Tatreez Garden, an AI-powered artistic archive blending Palestinian embroidery, cultural heritage, and advocacy.